lornebb/NullAnIon/README.md

 - More services offered - such as live event engineer services or on-location studio tracking.
 - Collaboration portal.
 - Other art types showcased / service offers - eg artwork, music video etc
+- Darkmode
+- Interactive home page artworks.
+- more fluid pricing and auto updating pricing structre.
+- uploading files from clients directly to the site.

 [Back to Top](##Contents)